OctopusDeploy/docs/docs/administration/upgrading/guide/upgrading-major-releases.md

 ## Mitigate risk with a test instance

-Major release upgrades typically carry a major change making rollbacks tricky.
+Major release upgrades typically carry a major change, making rollbacks tricky.
 For example:

 - **2019.1.0** - introduced spaces, with several API changes and a new team model.
 - **2020.1.0** - deprecated support for SQL Server 2008 R2 and 2012.

 Except in rare cases, a standard in-place upgrade will work.
 However, there are other considerations, such as integrations, API scripts, and so on to consider.
 A test instance, be it a full clone of your main instance, or only a subset of your main instance, will allow you to test the upgrade itself, along with testing deployments and other integrations before upgrading your main instance.
-If anything goes wrong you have time to fix it.
+If anything goes wrong, you have time to fix it.

 In general, the process looks like this: